HAWGT/GGST-Enhancer/README.md

 Optional:

-Edit GGSTEnhancer.ini for custom settings
+Edit GGSTEnhancer.ini for custom settings (it is created when opening the game for the first time)